Rambeboy/pipe-network-bot/README.md

 Guardian Nodes collect real-time metrics like latency, bandwidth, and uptime from PoP nodes.
 With these insights, they can reroute traffic dynamically to avoid bottlenecks, improving overall network performance.

-## OKE its enough for that intro , lets dive into the code.
-I will show you how to deploy a simple Guardian Node using CLI BETA VERSION.

 ## BOT FEATURE

 - Register New Accounts.